Arriving at the Kazakhstan Border to Almaty

-After everyone from the van cleared immigration, we continued on to Жаркент or Zharkent.
-An hour or so later, we were dropped off at a small bus station in Zharkent.
-Before my friend Hannah, that I’d met in Huo’erguosi, and I even got out of the van, we were surrounded by men trying to get us to take their taxis to Almaty.
-They were trying to grab our bags, assuming that we were going to go with them before we’d even had a chance to weigh up our options.
+After everyone from the van cleared immigration, we continued our journey from the Kazakhstan border to Almaty.
+An hour or so later we were dropped off at a small bus station in Жаркент/Zharkent/Jarkent.
+Before my friend Hannah and I even got out of the van, we were surrounded by men.
+Of course, they were trying to get us to take their taxis to Almaty.
+They tried to grab our bags from our backs.
+They had assumed that we were going to go with them before we’d even had a chance to weigh up our options.

-They wanted to charge us 4000 Tenge (US$10), which is what some locals had told us it would cost.
+The drivers wanted to charge us 4000 Tenge (US$10), which is what some locals had told us it would cost.
 We told them we had to change some currency first and they said we could do that on the way.
-We really wanted them to get out of our face.
+In truth, we just wanted them out of our faces.
 We thought that offering a lower amount, 3000 Tenge (US$7.80), would do the trick.
 Most of them left us alone at that point, but one of the guys agreed to that price.
 He then ushered us to his car.
 We confirmed at least 5 times on the way to the car that he was accepting 3000 Tenge.

 After we’d been sitting in the car for a few minutes, he handed us his phone.
-He had a friend who spoke Mandarin who then proceeded to try to convince us that we had to pay 16,000 Tenge or US$40.
+He had a friend who spoke Mandarin.
+That friend proceeded to try to convince us that we had to pay 16,000 Tenge or US$40.
 Obviously, he thought that because we weren’t locals, he could trick us into paying for the whole car.
-We reiterated that we were only paying 3000 Tenge.
-With everyone finally on the same page, a mother and daughter with a 7 month old baby jumped in the car and we were on our way.
+We reiterated that we were only paying 3000 Tenge each.
+With everyone finally on the same page, a mother and daughter with a 7 month old baby jumped in the car.
+With that we were on our way.

 The scenery along the way was spectacular.
 We were driving through a strip of flat land that ran through the middle of 2 mountain ranges.
 Our taxi driver was a little bit crazy and refused to follow the curves of the road.
 That meant that when we came to bends, he just kept driving straight while weaving through the marked lanes.
 I guess that’s fine when there are no other cars on the road, but he was doing it when other cars were present too.
 I was starting to doubt that I’d make it to Almaty uninjured.

-I was using the scenery to take my mind off the fact that I might not survive the ride, when I noticed some ominous looking clouds up ahead.
+I was using the scenery to take my mind off the fact that I might not survive the ride.
+It was then that I noticed some ominous looking clouds up ahead.
 Sure enough, within minutes, we entered a torrential downpour.
 The driver was doing around 120km/h at that point and the rain didn’t make him slow down or stop ignoring traffic rules.
 Even more terrifying was the fact that his windscreen wipers barely worked, so visibility was very low.

 Luckily the rain didn’t last long and shortly after it stopped, we hit an automated toll plaza.
 There was one slight problem, the automated part wasn’t working!
 I presume the guy had an automatic toll device in his car, but the gate wasn’t opening and the adjacent gates weren’t opening for other cars either.
 The driver reversed a little then re-approached the gate several times, to no avail.
 Eventually, after waiting at least 5 minutes, an attendant started speaking through the ticket machine in our lane and after a bit of conversation, the gate was opened and we were on our way again.